addyosmani/puppeteer-webperf/README.md

 <h3 id="throttle-network-cpu">Emulate a slow network and CPU</h3>

 CPU throttling allows you to simulate how a page performs on slower mobile devices.
-This can be done using `page.emulateNetworkConditions` via the Chrome DevTools Protocol.
+This can be done using Puppeteer’s `page.emulateNetworkConditions` API.

 🚨 Real device CPU performance is impacted by many factors that are not trivial to emulate via the Chrome DevTools Protocol / Puppeteer. e.g core count, L1/L2 cache, thermal throttling impacting performance, architecture etc. Simulating CPU performance can be a good guideline, but ideally also verify any numbers you see on a real mobile device.